-The Tax Receivable Agreement with BRP's LLC Members provides for the payment by us to BRP's LLC Members of 85% of the amount of cash savings, if any, in U.S. federal, state and local income tax or franchise tax that we actually realize as a result of (i) any increase in tax basis in BRP Group's assets resulting from (a) previous acquisitions by BRP Group of LLC Units from BRP's LLC Members, (b) the purchase of LLC Units from BRP's LLC Members or exchanges by BRP's LLC Members of LLC Units for shares of our Class A common stock or cash or (d) payments under the Tax Receivable Agreement and (ii) tax benefits related to imputed interest resulting from payments made under the Tax Receivable Agreement.
+The Tax Receivable Agreement with BRP's LLC Members provides for the payment by us to BRP's LLC Members of 85% of the amount of cash savings, if any, in U.S. federal, state and local income tax or franchise tax that we actually realize as a result of (i) any increase in tax basis in BRP Group's assets resulting from (a) previous acquisitions by BRP Group of LLC Units from BRP's LLC Members, (b) the purchase of LLC Units from BRP's LLC Members using the net proceeds from any future offering, (c) redemptions or exchanges by BRP's LLC Members of LLC Units for shares of our Class A common stock or cash or (d) payments under the Tax Receivable Agreement and (ii) tax benefits related to imputed interest resulting from payments made under the Tax Receivable Agreement.
 The payment obligations under the Tax Receivable Agreement are our obligations and not obligations of BRP.